micha-o-adesso/metaexchange/README.md

 After processing all Asks, the algorithm returns a list of order recommendations and indicates whether the specified amount of cryptocurrency was fully bought or not.

+In the diagram, the green boxes represent the order recommendations for a specific example:
+- the first two Asks from both exchanges were bought fully
+- the second Ask from Exchange 2 was partially bought because there was not enough Euro on the exchange anymore
+- the second Ask from Exchange 1 was bought fully
+- the third Ask from Exchange 1 was partially bought because the specified amount of cryptocurrency was already reached
+- all other Asks were skipped

 For selling a specified amount of cryptocurrency at the highest possible price, the algorithm is similar.

 # Getting Started